What is Argo?

 Where is Argo now?

-The original global Argo array was limited by technical reasons in the seasonal sea-ice zones and in marginal seas.
-Thanks to both two-way communication and ice-sensing algorithms, these technical limitations are largely mitigated.
-The concept of Argo is of a spatially complete global array.
+The original global Argo array was designed for the open ocean excluding seasonal sea-ice zones and marginal seas.
+Thanks to both two-way communication and ice-sensing algorithms on floats, these technical limitations are largely mitigated.
+The concept of Argo has always been of a spatially complete global array.
 Therefore, including seasonal sea-ice zones and marginal seas moves the target number of Argo floats from 3000 to 3800.

 In addition to the globalization of core Argo described above, there are several Argo enhancements that are in various stages of development and implementation.
 These include extended coverage to the ocean bottom, additional floats equipped with bio-geochemical sesnors, and enhanced spatial coverage in boundary current regions and equatorial regions.